“Nothing motivates better than success.”

 2. Manage Repetition

-Make each chunk of music short enough and your tempos slow enough that you can be secure with a passage in about 3 repetitions.
+Make each chunk of music short enough and your tempos slow enough that you can become secure with a passage in about 3 repetitions.
 Then, connect small chunks into larger phrases.
-Chapter 3 of The Musician’s Way offers guidelines to manage repetition and tempo in practice.

 3. Interleave Practice Tasks